 The Lord of the Rings: Conquest is based on the books and movies of The Lord of the Rings and promises also to give people new to the series an experience that will introduce them and tell the epic story.
-The game should play incredibly similarly to the Star Wars: Battlefront series as it is being developed by the same team and uses the same engine.
-A demo has been released on the Playstation Network on December 23, 2008, which takes about 1 GB of hard drive space.
+The game plays incredibly similarly to the Star Wars: Battlefront series as it is being developed by the same team and uses the same engine.
+A demo was released on the Playstation Network on December 23, 2008, which takes about 1 GB of hard drive space.
 A demo was also released on the Xbox Live Marketplace on January 2, 2009 .

 There are two campaigns in The Lord of the Rings: Conquest.
 The good campaign where you play men, elves, and dwarfs trying to save Middle Earth from Sauron.
 This includes the famous battle for Minas Tirith and Rohan.
 Likewise there is the evil campaign.
 This includes a story arc where Frodo does not destroy the Ring, instead a Ringwraith grabs it and brings it back to Sauron where he gets revived to reek havoc on Middle Earth.
 It is said that you will get to play as all the evil guys trying to destroy and take over what is left of Middle Earth.
 The campaign modes objectives range from defending a position to killing a certain amount of enemies or assaulting and taking over command points.
 The developer has also stated that there will be multiple ways to complete objectives from standing back with a bow and arrow to riding in with a horse, or even using siege weapons, although it has also been said that you will have to unlock some weapons and horses rather then just being given everything.